[[folder:Why dump Bruce for Harvey Dent?]]

 *** If they had really wanted an antidote, they could have had one.
 I just don't think it's one of the things they would have particularly worried about.
 The gas masks worked just fine; it's not like the toxin was instantly fatal (and Ra's probably wouldn't care too much if his [[WhatMeasureIsAMook minions]] were exposed anyway); and no cure in existence means no chance of the plan failing due to the cure recipe leaking.

-** As I understand it (and I don't pretend to be an expert), immunisation isn't a magic cure-all process and has it's limits; you might be able to, say, drink small amounts of arsenic and develop some tolerance for it, but if you then drank a massive bucket of the stuff it'd still make you pretty sick.
-Even if Crane had an antidote at hand or had been giving himself small doses of fear gas to immunise himself, he literally had a huge cloud of the stuff sprayed right in his face; that's bound to have ''some'' side effects.
+** As I understand it (and I don't pretend to be an expert), immunization isn't a magic cure-all process and has it's limits.
+You might be able to, say, drink small amounts of arsenic and develop some tolerance for it, but you wouldn't suddenly be able to make yourself arsenic martinis and drink gallons of the stuff with no ill effects whatsoever.
+It's still a lethal poison, and there's no such thing as complete immunity towards it.
+Even if Crane had an antidote at hand or had been giving himself small doses of fear gas to immunize himself, he literally had a huge cloud of the stuff sprayed right in his face; that's bound to have ''some'' effects.

 * Is there something about William Earle (the original CEO of Wayne Enterprises) that we're not supposed to like?
 He takes the company public, which is different from what Thomas Wayne would have wanted, but I don't see anything particularly immoral about that.
 He got a KickTheDog moment by being kinda smarmy while firing Fox but that's about it.
 He doesn't seem corrupt, destructive, or irresponsible.
 So why are we supposed to be happy that he gets fired and replaced with Fox?

-** If I recall correctly, he tells young Bruce that his company 'will be waiting for him,' then tries to seize it by declaring Bruce dead.
-He also shifts the focus of Wayne's company to military weapons like that microwave thing Ra's stole, exactly the opposite of what Thomas Wayne would have wanted (note that all of Lucius' defensive and constructive inventions, like the Batsuit and the Tumbler, have been shelved).
-Plus he was just a SmugSnake who picked on Morgan Freeman for no good reason.
+** If I recall correctly, he tells young Bruce that his company 'will be waiting for him,' then turns and tries to seize it by declaring Bruce dead.
+He also shifts the focus of Bruce Wayne's company to military weapons like that microwave thing Ra's stole, exactly the opposite of what Thomas Wayne would have wanted (note that all of Lucius' defensive and constructive inventions, like the Batsuit and the Tumbler, have been shelved).
+Plus he was just a SmugSnake who picked on Fox for no good reason.

-** Didn't anyone else notice the HUGE firing offense that is destroying the paper trail and covering the tracks of the League of Shadows in order to spare his company any possible liability.
+** Didn't anyone else notice the HUGE firing offense that is destroying the paper trail and covering the tracks of the League of Shadows in order to spare his company any possible liability?
 Earle must have known that the emitter was a terrorist weapon (Lucius calls him on it) and instead of warning the law he covered it up!
-Even if you might think that he is portrayed unsympathetically before that he is definitely accomplice after the fact to one of the worst WMD terrorist attacks ever by the end of the film. he was definitely deserving of more than his quiet firing at the end of the movie, he should have been escorted out in handcuffs.
-Filing the serial numbers off WMDs is a pretty serious lapse in ethics.
+Even if you might think that he is portrayed unsympathetically before that he is definitely accomplice after the fact to one of the worst WMD terrorist attacks ever by the end of the film.
+He was definitely deserving of more than his quiet firing at the end of the movie, it's a surprise Fox isn't handing Earle over to the FBI.
+Filing the serial numbers off [=WMDs=] is a pretty serious lapse in ethics.

 *** Good reason to fire Earle first and report him to the authorities the morning after then.
-It'd be really bad PR for Wayne Industries to have an executive dragged off in handcuffs and have it in the paper that a Wayne Industries Executive was being arrested of terrorism charges.
-Far better for the headlines to be "Former Wayne Industries Executive Was Arrested... etc".
-Especially since Wayne burning down his own house was its own PR disaster and would have to be weathered with him retaking the reins of the business.
+It'd be really bad PR for Wayne Enterprises to have an executive dragged off in handcuffs and have it in the paper that a Wayne Enterprises CEO was being arrested of terrorism charges.
+Far better and a lot easier for the headlines to be "Former Wayne Enterprises Executive Was Arrested... etc".
+Especially since Bruce burning down his own house was its own PR disaster and would have to be weathered with him retaking the reins of the business.

 * Ra's says that the League's original plan was to destroy Gotham by causing an economic depression...
 How?
 What exactly was a group of ninjas doing to screw with the city's economy?
 How long had they been at this?
 What was their endgame with it, exactly?